fpjohnston/TECO-64/doc/action.md

 If all of these conditions have been met, then typing the key causes the the associated command string or Q-register macro to be immediately executed.

-If a special key is input which has no defined meaning, then TECO will signal the error by outputtng a CTRL/G to ring the terminal's bell.